On the Hybrid Minimum Principle On Lie Groups and the Exponential Gradient HMP Algorithm: Introduction

 \section{Introduction}

-Lie groups have been considered as configuration manifolds for many dynamical systems, see \cite{Agra, Bro, Abra, Bloch}.
-Many control problems, mostly mechanical systems, have been addressed as control systems defined on Lie groups, see \cite{Leonard, Leonard1}.
-This class of control systems also includes optimal control problems on Lie groups, see \cite{Bro1, Jurd1, Bloch1, Jurd}.
-The problem of hybrid systems optimal control (HSOC) has been studied and analyzed in many papers, see e.g. \cite{Bran1,Riedinger,Shaikh,Sussmann,Tomlin,Dmitruk, Xu}.
-In particular, \cite{Shaikh, Sussmann, Azhmyakov} present an extension of the Hybrid Maximum Principle (HMP) for hybrid systems and \cite{Shaikh} presents an iterative algorithm which is based upon the HMP necessary conditions for optimality.
-The HMP algorithm presented in \cite{Shaikh} is a general search method applicable to both autonomous and controlled hybrid systems.
-A geometric version of the Pontryagin's Maximum Principle for a general class of state manifolds is given in \cite{Agra, Sussmann, Barbero}.
+Lie groups have long been considered as configuration manifolds for dynamical systems (see e.g. \cite{Agra, Bro, Abra, Bloch}), and correspondingly various control problems have been formulated for controlled systems defined on Lie groups (see e.g. \cite{Agra,Leonard1}), including in particular optimal control problems, see \cite{Bro1, Jurd1, Bloch1, Jurd}.

+In an independent line of research, the problem of hybrid systems optimal control (HSOC) has been studied and analyzed in many papers, see e.g. \cite{Bran1,Riedinger,Shaikh,Sussmann,Sus1,Hab,Tomlin,Dmitruk, Xu}.
+In particular, \cite{Shaikh, Sussmann, Azhmyakov} present an extension of the Hybrid Maximum Principle (henceforth referred to as Minimum due to the nature of the performance function and abbreviated as HMP) for hybrid systems and \cite{Shaikh} presents an iterative algorithm for trajectory optimization which is based upon the HMP necessary conditions for optimality.
+The HMP algorithm presented in \cite{Shaikh} is a general search method applicable to both autonomous and controlled hybrid systems, that is to say hybrid systems with discrete state switching and continuous state jumps at switching manifolds, and controlled state switching and state jumps respectively.
+A geometric version of Pontryagin's Minimum Principle for a general class of state manifolds is given in \cite{Agra, Sussmann, Barbero}.

-In this paper, we generalize the analysis in \cite{Shaikh} and \cite{Taringoo5} to obtaine the HMP statement for left invariant hybrid systems defined on Lie groups.
-The proof given here can also be applied to right invariant hybrid systems where the corresponding adjoint variable will be different.
+In this paper, we generalize the analysis in \cite{Shaikh} and \cite{Taringoo5} to obtain the HMP result for left invariant hybrid systems defined on Lie groups.
+Our method is based upon a construction of the adjoint processes by transferring the optimal state variation at the optimal final state to the identity element of a Lie group without an a prior assumption on the existence of the adjoint processes as per \cite{Dmitruk, Sussmann,Sus1}.
+In this connection we note that our analysis generalizes the method presented in \cite{Dmitruk} for hybrid control systems with open control value sets.
+We employ the notion of Riemannian metrics to analyze the optimal state variation through a switching manifold to obtain the discontinuity of the adjoint variable at the optimal switching state and time for autonomous hybrid systems.
+The analysis in this paper can also be applied to right invariant hybrid systems where the corresponding adjoint variable will be different.
 This proof can be generalized to a class of autonomous hybrid systems associated with time varying switching manifolds.

-In the last part of the paper, specifically the HMP algorithm in \cite{Shaikh} is generalized to the so-called exponential gradient HMP algorithm by employing the notion of exponential curves on Lie groups.
+In the last part of the paper, the HMP algorithm in \cite{Shaikh} is generalized to the so-called exponential gradient HMP algorithm by employing the notion of exponential curves on Lie groups.
 The convergence analysis for the proposed algorithm is based on the LaSalle Invariance Principle.